Canadian Shield: Ecology

-The current surface expression of the Shield is one of very thin soil lying on top of the bedrock, with many bare outcrops.
-This arrangement was caused by severe glaciation during the ice age, which covered the Shield and scraped the rock clean.
+The current surface expression of the shield is one of very thin soil lying on top of the bedrock, with many bare outcrops.
+This arrangement was caused by severe glaciation during the ice ages that covered the shield and scraped the rock clean.
 The lowlands of the Canadian Shield have a very dense soil that is not suitable for forestation; it also contains many marshes and bogs (muskegs).
 The rest of the region has coarse soil that does not retain moisture well and is frozen with permafrost throughout the year.
 Forests are not as dense in the north.

-The Shield is covered in parts by vast boreal forests in the south that support natural ecosystems as well as a major logging industry.
+The shield is covered in parts by vast boreal forests in the south that support natural ecosystems as well as a major logging industry.
 The boreal forest area gives way to the Eastern Canadian Shield taiga that covers northern Quebec and most of Labrador.
 The Midwestern Canadian Shield forests that run westwards from Northwestern Ontario have boreal forests that give way to taiga in the most northerly parts of Manitoba and Saskatchewan.
 Hydrologic drainage is generally poor, the soil compacting effects of glaciation being one of the many causes.
 Tundra typically prevails in the northern regions.

-Many mammals such as caribou, white-tailed deer, moose, wolves, wolverines, weasels, mink, otters, grizzly bear, polar bears and black bears are present.
-In the case of polar bears (Ursus maritimus), the Shield area contains many of their denning locations, such as the Wapusk National Park.
+Many mammals such as beaver, caribou, white-tailed deer, moose, wolves, wolverines, weasels, mink, otters, grizzly bear, polar bears and black bears are present.
+In the case of polar bears (Ursus maritimus), the shield area contains many of their denning locations, such as the Wapusk National Park.

+The many lakes and rivers on the shield contain a plentiful quantity of different sports fish species, including walleye, northern pike, lake trout, yellow perch, whitefish, brook trout, arctic grayling, and many types of baitfish.
+The water surfaces are also home to many waterfowl, most notably Canada geese, loons and gulls.
+The vast forests contain a myriad population of other birds, including ravens and crows, predatory birds and many songbirds.